aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

 ```

 ## Problem-2: Synthesized deconstruct method for records
-The C# compiler generates (sythesizes) a `Deconstruct` method for your record types.
+C# compiler generates (sythesizes) a `Deconstruct` method for your record types.
 With this synthesized method tuple-like deconstruction works for our record types auto-magically.
 Let's see what I mean.

 ```csharp